 - Budget Justification

-All propoed project costs must be necessary and reasonable and in accordance with Federal guidelines.
+All proposed project costs must be necessary and reasonable and in accordance with Federal guidelines.
 Determinations of allowable costs will be made in accordance with the Cost Principles, now found in the Office of Management and Budget’s Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform 18 Guidance), codified at 2 CFR Part 200 and at 2 CFR Part 2900 (Uniform Guidance-DOL specific).
 Disallowed costs are those charges to a grant that the grantor agency or its representative determines not to be allowed in accordance with the Cost Principles or other conditions contained in the grant.
-Applicants, whether successful or not, will not be entitled to reimbursement of pre-award cost
+Grant award recipients will be required to reimburse any disallowed costs.
+Applicants, whether successful or not, will not be entitled to reimbursement of pre-award cost.

 Award Administration Information